-2002-03 Changes documentation for full details.
+- See paper for more details frs9900f SIXTH RELEASE 24/11/03 Misleading Deprivation Band Indicator (DEPBAND) removed for non-English Local Authorities.
+See 2002-03 Changes documentation for full details.
 Correction made to usual Gross pay to stop double counting deductions.
 (UGRSPAY).
 See 2002-03 Changes documentation for full details.
-Undo change made to INIRBEN and INOTHBEN in 2000-01 to removed benefit types 26 and 51 (Back to Work Bonus and child maintenance bonus) and instead include within benefit income and weeklyise the lump sums.
-This amendment is in line with HBAI treatment In 1996-97 the derived variable for specific household tenure types (TENTYPE) was changed from ten categories to eight.
+In 1996-97 the derived variable for specific household tenure types (TENTYPE) was changed from ten categories to eight.
 The format attached to this variable was not updated.
 This has now been corrected for all affected years.
 Family Type (FAMTHBAI) definition adjusted to be in line with HBAI definition introduced in 2001-02.
-See 2002-03 Changes documentation for full details. frs0001f New Grossing regime (GROSS3) introduced - See paper for more details One case has JSA(IB) reinstated to account for deductions from benefit DV ININV - Income from Investments - has been corrected for where the code was excluding income from GILT Edged Stock when income reported after tax.
-Introduction of HRPID to the flatfile 22/11/04 Frs0001g Revised weights issued for the new Grossing regime (GROSS3).
-27/01/05 Frs0001h Revised weights issued for the new Grossing regime (GROSS3) to correct for overestimation of the Lone Parent population control.
-09/02/05
+See 2002-03 Changes documentation for full details.
+Frs9900g SEVENTH RELEASE 22/11/04 New Grossing regime (GROSS3) introduced - See paper for more details DV ININV - Income from Investments - has been corrected for where the code was excluding income from GILT Edged Stock when income reported after tax.
+Frs9900h Revised weights issued for the new Grossing regime (GROSS3).
+27/01/05 Frs9900i Revised weights issued for the new Grossing regime (GROSS3) to correct for overestimation of the Lone Parent population control.
+09/02/2005